What Are The Different Types of Marketing Concepts That You Should Know

 10. Digital Marketing

 Today’s world is dependent on technology.
 As a result, digital marketing is getting more and more famous and impactful.
 Digital marketing is done through social media, search engines, email, and various kinds of mediums.
 Every medium is a different type of marketing.
 Those will be described shortly.

 11. Social Media Marketing

 This kind of marketing is a huge part of digital marketing.
 This is really helpful for small businesses.
 Again, big brands like Apple, Sony, and Amazon also do social media marketing.

 Marketers can reach a large number of targeted audiences through these social media platforms, run ads for targeted audiences, and get benefits.
-So, this is one of the most favorite types of marketing for marketers nowadays.
+So, this is one of the favourite types of marketing for marketers nowadays.

 12. Search Marketing

 If you search anything on any search engine, you will get the first 2 or 3 results as ads labelled with it.
 This is a process of getting your website ranked up on some search engines when certain keywords are searched.

 There are plenty of tools that can be used to do this kind of advertising or marketing.
 Those are called ad management tools.
 Again there is Google Analytics which will help you to optimize the performance of the website.

 13. Content Marketing

 The contents can be video, audio, infographics, blogs, articles, etc. and these contents can be published on social media sites like Facebook, Instagram, YouTube, different websites, and anywhere on the internet.

 Rather it shows how the product or service is of use to the customer.
-It tells the need and the things that are required to fulfill the need that can be delivered through this product or service.
+It tells the need and the things that are required to fulfil the need that can be delivered through this product or service.
 Thus it promotes it.
 However, having good quality content is really important to do this kind of marketing.

 14. Video Marketing